motionzlol/discord-bot-command-ideas/cmds.md

-# Bot Command Ideas
+#Bot Command Ideas

-Here is a list of potential command ideas for the Discord bots.
+Here is a list of potential command ideas for your Discord bot:

 ## Utility Commands
 1.  `/ping` - Check bot latency and status.